Toki Pona: Allophony

 Because of its small phoneme inventory, Toki Pona allows for extensive allophonic variation.
 For example, /p t k/ may be pronounced [b d ɡ] as well as [p t k], /s/ as [z] or [ʃ] as well as [s], /l/ as [ɾ] as well as [l], and vowels may be either long or short.

+Furthermore, while written as n, the nasal at the end of a syllable can be pronounced as any nasal stop, and it is normally assimilated to the following consonant.

 Writing systems

-Fourteen Latin letters, a e i j k l m n o p s t u w, are used to write the language.
+Fourteen letters of the Latin alphabet—a, e, i, j, k, l, m, n, o, p, s, t, u, w—are used to write the language.
 They have the same values as in the International Phonetic Alphabet: j sounds like English y (as in many Germanic and Slavic languages) and the vowels are like those of Spanish, Modern Greek, or Modern Hebrew.
-Capital initials are used to mark proper nouns, while Toki Pona roots are always written with lowercase letters, even when they start a sentence.
+Capital initials are used to mark proper names, while common words are always written with lowercase letters, even when they start a sentence.